algorithmica-org/algorithmica/content/english/hpc/arithmetic/ieee-754.md

 - Extended formats are exclusive to x86, and are available in C as the `long double` type, which falls back to double precision on arm.
 The choice of 64 bits for mantissa is so that every `long long` integer can be represented exactly.
 There is also a 40-bit format that similarly allocates 32 mantissa bits.
 - Quadruple as well as the 256-bit "octuple" formats are only used for specific scientific computations and are not supported by general-purpose hardware.
 - Half-precision arithmetic only supports a small subset of operations and is generally used for machine learning applications, especially neural networks, because they tend to do a large amount of calculation, but don't require a high level of precision.
 - Half-precision is being gradually replaced by bfloat, which trades off 3 mantissa bits to have the same range as single-precision, enabling interoperability with it.
 It is mostly being adopted by specialized hardware: TPUs, FGPAs, and GPUs.
-The name stands for "[Brain](https://en.wikipedia.org/wiki/Google_Brain) float".
+The name stands for "[Brain](https://en.wikipedia.org/wiki/Google_Brain) float."

 Lower precision types need less memory bandwidth to move them around and usually take fewer cycles to operate on (e. g. the division instruction may take $x$, $y$, or $z$ cycles depending on the type), which is why they are preferred when error tolerance allows it.

-Deep learning, emerging as a very popular and computationally-intensive field, created a huge demand for low-precision matrix multiplication, which led to manufacturers developing separate hardware or at least adding specialized instructions that support these types of computations — most notably, Google developing a custom chip called TPU (*tensor processing unit*) that specializes on multiplying 128-by-128 bfloat matrices, and NVIDIA adding "tensor cores", capable of performing 4-by-4 matrix multiplication in one go, to all their newer GPUs.
+Deep learning, emerging as a very popular and computationally-intensive field, created a huge demand for low-precision matrix multiplication, which led to manufacturers developing separate hardware or at least adding specialized instructions that support these types of computations — most notably, Google developing a custom chip called TPU (*tensor processing unit*) that specializes on multiplying 128-by-128 bfloat matrices, and NVIDIA adding "tensor cores," capable of performing 4-by-4 matrix multiplication in one go, to all their newer GPUs.

 Apart from their sizes, most of the behavior is exactly the same between all floating-point types, which we will now clarify.